-Revenue for 2008 was \$4,461.6 million, up 7% compared to revenue of \$4,180.4 million in 2007.
-The increase is due primarily to significant revenue growth at the education and cable divisions, partially offset by revenue declines at the Company's newspaper publishing, magazine publishing and television broadcasting divisions.
+A gain of \$9.5 million from the sale of property at the Company's television station in Miami (after-tax impact of \$5.9 million, or \$0.62 per share); publishing, magazine publishing and television broadcasting divisions.
 Advertising revenue decreased 12% in 2008, and circulation and subscriber revenue increased 10%.
 Education revenue increased 15% in 2008, and other revenue was up 49%.
 The decrease in advertising revenue is due to declines in print advertising at The Washington Post, as well as declines in the television broadcasting and magazine publishing division.
 The increase in circulation and subscriber revenue is due to a 16% increase in subscriber revenue at the cable division from continued growth in all major product offerings, and a 4% increase in circulation revenue at The Post.
 This increase was offset by a 12% decline in Newsweek circulation revenue due primarily to a circulation rate base reduction at the domestic edition of Newsweek, from 3.1 million to 2.6 million.
 Revenue growth at Kaplan (about 24% of which was from acquisitions) accounted for the increase in education revenue.
 Other revenues increased due to the CourseAdvisor acquisition in October 2007.